-Our guest blog is from Dr Jacqueline Boyd, an animal scientist with a passion for applying robust scientific and educational principles to enhance animal health and well-being.
-In addition to this, she works towards improving relationships and interactions between humans and other species.
-Jackie currently works as a Nutritional Consultant for a pet food company, is a Senior Visiting Fellow at Nottingham Trent University and a Certified Humane Education Specialist.
-Education with a pro-social and humane approach is key for creating a mutually beneficial and respectful dialogue – Jackie has seen this first hand both in her day job, but also in the voluntary work she is involved with for an international charity focused on the welfare of working animals.
-Animal health, welfare and overall well-being can be improved with a good dose of empathy, respect and compassion. making the world a better place, step by step.
+Our latest blog is from Dr Jacqueline Boyd, an animal scientist with a passion for applying robust scientific and educational principles to enhance animal health and well-being.
+Jacqueline currently works as a Nutritional Consultant for a pet food company, is a Senior Visiting Fellow at Nottingham Trent University and a Certified Humane Education Specialist.
+Jacqueline believes education with a pro-social and humane approach is key for creating a mutually beneficial and respectful dialogue – and has seen this first hand both in her day job, but also in the voluntary work she is involved with for an international charity focused on the welfare of working animals.
+In our latest blog, she explores how understanding interactions between human and non-human animals can enhance animal well-being.

 Fast forward to 2020.
 Captive animals globally continue to suffer.
 Humans continue to campaign.
 Ecosystems continue to be destroyed and habitats fragmented and lost.
 Conversely and even a little perversely, knowledge and understanding about the needs (both simple and complex) of individual species increases.